bradleytechman/AltStore-Beginners-Guide/README.md

 Step 8- After Restarting your PC, Launch the** AltServer as Administrator**, Guess what, !!!Boom!!!🎆 u can see the AltServer Icon in your taskbar tray bar.

-U Can thank him, by Gifting a NITRO

 # Tweaked Apps links
 [github.com/purp0s3/Tweaked-iOS-Apps](https://github.com/purp0s3/Tweaked-iOS-Apps)